 Nothing beats place cards as party favors.
 Be creative!
-There are so many adorable DIY ideas on the internet from candles, custom handmade spices, stationary and small floral arrangements.
-Your guests will be impressed with the thoughtful gesture and small gift they will head home with in hand.
+There are so many adorable DIY ideas on the internet from candles, custom handmade spices, stationery, and small floral arrangements.
+Your guests will be impressed with the thoughtful gesture and small gift they will head home with it in hand.

 Find a really cute "hatching succulent" idea from Eye Swoon in time for Easter.Continue to 15 of 22 below.

 15 of 22